dotnet/docs/docs/core/whats-new/dotnet-8.md

 ## Cross-built Windows apps

-When you build apps that Windows on non-Windows platforms, the resulting executable is now updated with any specified Win32 resources&mdash;for example, application icon, manifest, version information.
+When you build apps for Windows on non-Windows platforms, the resulting executable is now updated with any specified Win32 resources&mdash;for example, application icon, manifest, version information.

 Previously, applications had to be built on Windows in order to have such resources.
 Fixing this gap in cross-building support has been a popular request, as it was a significant pain point affecting both infrastructure complexity and resource usage.